 - You can now connect the database (depending on the type of hosting and language you use, choose the name of the same Local Host or the IP of the local server).

 - Establish which database you have created, the user and password, the base URL of the system and, in Admin Path, determine the name you want for accessing the admin console.
 Tick the following boxes: "Enable Charts", "Skip Base URL Validation Before the Next Step" and "Use Web Server (name of the server we are using) Rewrites".

 - Create your admin account with your personal data.
 The software is now installed and you can start creating your online shop.

-To have a fully functional and personalized online shop, you’ll probably need to contact experts on Magento.
+To have a fully functional and personalized online shop, you’ll probably need to contact experts on Adobe Commerce.

-How does Magento compare to other eCommerce platforms?
+How does it compare to other eCommerce platforms?

-You can check the advantages and disadvantages of Magento compared to other eCommerce platforms.
+You can check the advantages and disadvantages of Adobe Commerce compared to other eCommerce platforms.

-How does the shipping process work with Magento?
+How is the shipping process with Adobe Commerce?

 To configure a variable shipping rate, upload your own .cvs file with the rates and the rest of the specifications.
 This will determine the rates you charge to your customers.